 - Then hold 10″ from closed end to mark loop.

-Hold cord with closed loop toward you, and create the starting knot as shown in zipper pull tutorial.
-Pull the knot together, then loosen the top loops slightly and thread carabiner clip through.
+- Tie beginning knot.
+Hold cord with closed loop toward you, and create the starting knot as shown in zipper pull tutorial below.
+Pull the knot together.
+Then loosen the top loops slightly and thread carabiner clip through.
 Re-tighten the knot securely.

 Safety Note: Do not use fingers to press melted Paracord ends.
 Melted plastic is hot, and will burn fingers.
 Seriously, use the lighter base.
 Fingers are important, and so are fingerprints.